Shahid Kapoor To Commence Shoot Of ‘Jersey’ On December 13 Despite Being Severely Ill

 Producer Aman Gill says, "Shahid has a very professional approach towards work and he has always given his best.
 However, he recently fell extremely ill, and his health is of utmost importance to us.
 Therefore for him to recover fully we decided to delay the film's shoot by a week and now will start on Friday 13th December."

 The Hindi remake of Jersey is going to be directed by Gowtam Tinnanuri, who directed the original starring Telugu actor Nani.
-Reportedly, Shahid will be reuniting with his father Pankaj Kapur on screen in the remake, wherein Pankaj will play the role of a mentor-like figure to Shahid.
-Jersey tells the story of a young man's striving to make it big in the Indian cricket team, and is scheduled for release on August 28, 2020.
+Reportedly, Shahid will be reuniting with his father Pankaj Kapur on screen in the remake, wherein the latter will play the role of a mentor-like figure to Shahid.
+Jersey tells the story of a young man's striving will to make it big in the Indian cricket team, and is scheduled for release on August 28, 2020.

 ALSO READ: Pankaj Kapur To Re-Unite With Son Shahid Kapoor For 'Jersey'